Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ### Note

-We pass `null` as the first argument of `useRef` to use it as the initial value of `canvasRef`, which is the variable that will store the canvas HTMLElement.
+We pass `null` as the first argument of `useRef` to use it as the initial value of `canvasRef`, which is the variable that will store the canvas `HTMLElement`.

 ## 3. Create a Context

 You can create a drawing context that is globally available in the component by calling `getContext` at the top level of the function.
-The "2d" parameter of `getContext` defines the context type of the canvas, which can be 2d and 3d.
+We then pass "2d" as the first parameter of `getContext, since it` defines the context type of the canvas, which can be in two and three dimension.

 ```jsx
 // canvas/src/App.js